MicrosoftDocs/learn/learn-pr/wwl-azure/azure-ad-identity-protection/includes/2-identity-protection.md

  -  Investigate risks using data in the portal.
  -  Export risk detection data to third-party utilities for further analysis.

 Identity Protection uses the learnings Microsoft has acquired from their position in organizations with Azure AD, the consumer space with Microsoft Accounts, and in gaming with Xbox to protect your users.
-Microsoft analysis 6.5 trillion signals per day to identify and protect customers from threats.
+Microsoft analyzes 6.5 trillion signals per day to identify and protect customers from threats.

 Risk detections in Azure AD Identity Protection include any identified suspicious actions related to user accounts in the directory.
 The signals generated that are fed to Identity Protection, can be further fed into tools like Conditional Access to make access decisions, or fed back to a security information and event management (SIEM) tool for further investigation based on your organization's enforced policies.